-In 1970 Ileana Sonnabend already showed Griffas work in her galleries in Paris and New York.
-He participated in the Avant-garde-shows ‘Prospekt’ in 1969 and ’73 in Düsseldorf, where he also had a solo-show at the local Kunsthalle.
-In 1978 and ’80 Griffa was represented at the Venice Biennale.
-He had his first appearance in the Kunstraum Munich in 1975.
-Since 1981 Griffa has been working with us in Germany.
+As early as 1970, Ileana Sonnabend showed Griffa’s work in her galleries in Paris and New York.
+He took part in the avant-garde shows “Prospekt” in 1969 and ’73 in Düsseldorf, where he had a solo exhibition at the Kunsthalle in 1978.
+Griffa was represented at the Venice Biennale in 1978 and ’80.
+His first appearance in Munich was at the Kunstraum in 1975.
+Griffa has been working with us in Germany since 1981.

 You can unsubscribe from the newsletter at any time by using the corresponding link in the newsletter or by sending a message to us.
 The contact details for this can be found in our imprint.
 Your e-mail address will then be deleted from the distribution list.